 For those of you who don’t want to buy a little at a time and refuse to let anyone else attempt your amazing Mac n cheese, buying in bulk is your best bet.
 Places like Costco and Sam’s Club have excellent deals on seasonings, canned goods, and other Thanksgiving items like decor and pies.
 But be careful, sometimes it’s more cost-efficient to buy in bulk, other times it’s better to stick to your local grocery for smaller needed items.
 This is where price comparisons come into play.

 You read that right, get your turkey for free.
-That main centerpiece, the big bird, is the key factor of the Thanksgiving meal and it’s possible to not buy it at all.
+That main centerpiece, the big bird, is the key factor of the Thanksgiving meal and it’s possible to not buy it at all… how’s that for sticking to a budget?
 Here’s the deal: places like H-E-B and Walmart run specials close to the holidays where you buy a fully cooked ham and get the turkey for free.
 Check your weekly newsletter and see what you can find near you.

 Most traditional Thanksgiving sides are fairly simple and cheap to make.
 It’s when you get all fancy and upscale that the price goes up.
 Instead of opting for expensive fruits, charcuterie and desserts, stick to the basics.
 Choose cheaper side options with simple ingredients and your Thanksgiving meal is sure to taste just as amazing without the price.